frankjinn/2022-Projects/README.md

 - Proj1: An Enigma Machine
 - Proj2: Ataxx game with AI

-Complete documentation for each project is located inside each project folder in a HTML file.
+Complete documentation for each project is located inside each project's folder in a HTML file.